Apple is blocking its gay pride watch face in Russia

 — Guilherme Rambo (@_inside) August 31, 2018

-The Verge has also tested this and found that once and iPhone running the latest iOS 12 beta is switched to the Russian local “the pride watch face simply disappears.”
+The Verge has also tested this and found that once an iPhone running the latest iOS 12 beta is switched to the Russian locale “the pride watch face simply disappears.”

 Apple’s pride Watch face simply disappears in Russia https://t.co/Pn1c8o9c8y pic.twitter.com/1wRDbFVqIt